console-table-printer/chrome-extension-table-printer/README.md

 A Chrome browser extension that transforms JSON data into beautifully formatted ASCII tables.
 Perfect for developers, data analysts, and anyone who needs to visualize JSON data in a structured, readable format.

-## Features

-✨ **Easy JSON to Table Conversion** - Paste your JSON array and get an instant ASCII table
-🎨 **Beautiful Formatting** - Clean, professional table output with Unicode box-drawing characters
-📋 **Built-in Examples** - Quick-start with pre-loaded simple and complex JSON examples
-⌨️ **Keyboard Shortcuts** - Use Ctrl+Enter (Cmd+Enter on Mac) to quickly format tables
-🧹 **Input Validation** - Comprehensive error handling for invalid JSON and data types
-🎯 **User-Friendly Interface** - Clean, modern popup with intuitive controls

-## Installation

-### Install from Chrome Web Store
-*Coming soon - extension will be published to the Chrome Web Store*

 ### Manual Installation (Developer Mode)

 1. **Download the Extension**